faenrandir/a_careful_examination/documents/spiritual_experiences-testimony-holy_ghost/the_uses_of_irrationality_and_its_limitations.md

 ---
-title: "A Different Way of Knowing": The uses of irrationality... and its limitations
+title: "\"A Different Way of Knowing\": The uses of irrationality ... and its limitations"
 permalink: /different-way-of-knowing-uses-limitations-irrationality/
 doctype: short-essay
 maintopic: epistemology